 This book is a practical, evidence-based guide to making the most of the “most precious thing we have” — our time.

-Considering the proportion of our lives that modern day humans are encouraged to spend on our tech devices or acquiring objects, rather than meaningful connections or experiences (and the personal, societal and environmental consequences), this book is particularly useful and relevant.
+With such a high proportion of our modern lives spent on our tech devices or acquiring objects, rather than meaningful connections or experiences; this book is particularly useful and relevant.

-After analysing research and literature on success and fulfillment, Wallman lists seven potential qualities of our life experiences — Story, Transformation, Outside and Offline, Relationships, Intensity, Extraordinary, Status and Significance — that make them more fulfilling and enriching.
-Interactive quizzes and worksheets are included, to help us to proactively consider how we might improve the quality of our own time, and therefore, our lives.
+After analysing research and literature on success and fulfillment; Wallman lists seven potential qualities of our life experiences that make them more fulfilling and enriching.
+These are Story, Transformation, Outside and Offline, Relationships, Intensity, Extraordinary, Status and Significance.
+Interactive quizzes and worksheets are also there, to help us proactively improve the quality of our own time, and therefore, our lives.

-Primarily written for the masculine reader, but relevant to anyone who wants to learn more about intra- and interpersonal masculine-feminine dynamics, this book explains human attraction, motivation, and strengthening the “masculine” and “feminine” aspects of ourselves.
+Primarily written for the masculine reader, but relevant to anyone who wants to learn more about masculine-feminine dynamics.
+This book explains human attraction, motivation and strengthening the “masculine” and “feminine” aspects of ourselves.

-This book helped me to understand my own behaviour and that of those around me, in ways I was previously totally unaware of, as well as exploring what makes romantic partners a good match, how to develop our own inner strength, and how to maintain attraction in long-term relationships.
+It helped me understand my own behavior and those around me, in ways I was previously totally unaware of.
+As well as exploring what makes romantic partners a good match; how to develop our own inner strength; and how to maintain attraction in long-term relationships.

 A fascinating exploration into one of the great mysteries of life — death.
-Still taboo in Western societies, though more openly discussed in some cultures, death is a ubiquitous, important part of life, that many of us fear or are deeply mystifyed by.
+Still taboo in Western societies, though more openly discussed in some cultures, death is a ubiquitous, important part of life.
+However, many of us fear or are deeply mystified by it.

-Mostly written as a wisdom-packed dialogue between close friends, this book explores living life to the fullest, our identity, achieving immortality, and death as the ultimate pathway to “oneness”.
-It also gives us thoughts on coming to terms with ageing, grief and our own death, how to be with those who are dying, and what might happen when we “move on”.
+Mostly written as a wisdom-packed dialogue between close friends.
+This book explores living life to the fullest, our identity, achieving immortality, and death as the ultimate pathway to “oneness”.
+It also gives us thoughts on coming to terms with ageing, grief and our own death.
+As well as how to be with those who are dying, and what might happen after we “move on”.

-An unexpectedly comforting and mind-expanding discussion from one of the greatest spiritual thought-leaders of our time — Ram Dass, who recently passed away himself — this book is an unusual and fascinating read.
+An unexpectedly comforting and mind-expanding discussion from one of the greatest spiritual thought-leaders of our time.
+Ram Dass, who recently passed away himself - is the author of this unusual and fascinating read.